 Five Strategies to Protect Your Cryptocurrency from Liability:

-- Understand the difference between protecting your crypto account from hackers vs. liability.
+1. Understand the difference between protecting your crypto account from hackers vs. liability.
 Yes, it is vital to protect your crypto account from hackers and theft and be organized, depending on how you set up your account.
 Protecting your crypto account from hackers includes steps around the type of crypto wallet, whether it’s a paper, cloud-based, or non-custodial online wallet.

-Although 401(k) retirement plans are protected under the Employee Retirement Income Security Act of 1974, individually held IRAs get only a partial exemption in bankruptcy.
-You would have to rely on state laws for protection.
-When collecting assets to satisfy a judgment, some attorneys will go after everything else, including your crypto account.
+Some attorneys will go after everything else when collecting assets to satisfy a judgment, including your crypto account.
 They ask for all checking and savings accounts, partnership agreements and records of partnerships, real estate (including timeshares), trusts, contents of all safe deposit vaults, titles to all properties, and a complete list of jewelry, art objects, and personal property.
-A defendant could lose his car, cash, or other assets to satisfy a judgment.
+To satisfy a judgment, a defendant could lose his car, cash, or other assets.

 But how does the court know about your assets?
 A creditor can require your appearance at court for an asset hearing, where the creditor can ask you questions under oath about your assets and demand you produce documentation regarding your wealth and ability to pay.
-Failure to appear at an asset hearing generally results in a bench warrant being issued for your arrest.
+Failure to appear at an asset hearing generally results in a bench warrant issued for your arrest.
 The creditor can then request a cash-only bond in the amount of the judgment.
-That could cause you to be held in custody until the judgment is paid in full, until a new asset hearing can be held, or until the judge lowers the bond.
+That could cause you to be held in custody until the judgment is paid in full until a new asset hearing can be held, or until the judge lowers the bond.

 Do you need liability insurance?
 Yes.
 “Without liability insurance, you’re responsible for damages and injuries if you caused them.

 Probably not.
-That might be different if you had other safe assets, such as stock in a start-up, plus the $5K, that might be different.
+That might be different if you had other safe assets, such as stock in a start-up, plus the $5K.
 You will want to determine your risk tolerance and the level of protection required for your situation.
-The other factor with cryptocurrency is that it is very volatile, especially on the upside.
+The other factor with cryptocurrency is very volatile, especially on the upside.
 If it is at $50K in March of 2021, will it be in March of 2022?
 What if that goes up 20%, 40%, or even more in one year?
 The value of your account will grow accordingly.

 Your age will also be a factor.
 If you are 21 with $50K in Crypto, you have less risk and the ability to start over, vs. someone at age 65 with the same amount.

 Insurance does not cover some things, including breach of contract, defaulted loans, family disputes, fraud, and sexual harassment.
 Over the years, insurance has developed more and more loopholes, separate from pre-existing conditions, exclusions, incomplete documentation, and including less coverage due to excess claims – for example, in-mold cases, needing to report the gathering of water on your property within 72 hours and reporting it vs. months later, when it won’t be covered, in many cases.
-For all these reasons, having insurance is a great idea, but not enough to protect your crypto.
-You might be asking can I buy insurance directly designed to protect my crypto?
-In 2020, Gemini Exchange, a regulated cryptocurrency exchange, wallet, and custodian, formed its own insurance company to cover up to $200-million for crypto custody.
-Lloyd’s Launches Cryptocurrency Wallet Insurance Policy.
-Lloyd’s did create a space for insurance to protect against your crypto being stolen, https://www.insurancejournal.com/news/international/2020/03/02/559855.htm.
+Having insurance is a great idea but not enough to protect your crypto for all these reasons.

 A living trust is a good idea for protecting your assets from the probate courts after death, but not against liability.
 Most people seem to forget all assets held by a living trust are not protected against liability.
 The key to passing on your crypto assets according to your estate plan is to make sure your estate plan provides for disclosure of your crypto assets and provides for a secure method of transfer of the private key to your heirs (if that is the case) and your passwords on any accounts.